cgiesche/ebikeconnect-api/readme.md

 // Retrieve details about a single activity.
 The startTime seems to be a kind of primary key for activities...
 EBCActivityDetailsResponse actitiy = service.getActivityDetails(activities.get(0).getStartTime());

+// Retrieve raw data of a single activity.
+Again, startTime is the "id"...
+EBCRawActivityResponse rawActitiy = service.getRawActivity(activities.get(0).getStartTime());

 // Finally log out
 service.logout();